bralkor/unreal_python_recipe_book/README.md

 ## Overview

-This project is meant to supplement the offical Epic documentation on Python and is **unaffiliated** with Epic.
+This project is meant to supplement the official Epic documentation on Python and is **unaffiliated** with Epic or any company.
 This project is written and maintained by Brian Kortbus.
 This project is meant to provide examples of how Unreal's systems can be used via Python and explore what's possible.
 This project is considered incomplete, new pages and revisions will be added as time allows.
 We will also try to update this whenever